libriscv/docs/docs/godot/sandbox.md

 ## Dedicated Sandbox nodes

 When a dedicated Sandbox node is created, the program inside has the same lifetime as the node.
 Like the first paragraph we create a new Sandbox using the listed Sandbox nodes that show up as ELF programs are scanned.
-So, a typical node name can `Sandbox_TestTest` if the ELF is stored in `test/test.elf`.
+So, a typical node name can be `Sandbox_TestTest` if the ELF is stored in `test/test.elf`.

 It's not a shared instance.
 If you create 100 dedicated Sandbox nodes, they will all have separate memory, state and lifetime.

-Internally, many things that cannot be seen are shared (that is safe to share), eg. read-only memory, in order to reduce memory pressure.
+Internally, many things that cannot be seen are shared (that is safe to share, like read-only memory), in order to reduce memory pressure.
 But that is an implementation detail.

 Even though each Sandbox has allocated a lot of memory, if it's not written to it will not consume memory.
 So it may be possible to have many nodes and end up using less memory than expected.